INTRODUCTION | GUIDE | MAP | RELATED POSTS

 Every year, between September and October, the terraced rice fields of Mù Cang Chải, a rural district in northern Vietnam’s Yên Bái Province, put on a show of picturesque harvest colours.
-In the fresh, dew-brushed dawn, hundreds of stepped rice fields, carved into the contours of steep valleys, are illuminated by the autumn sun.
-The golden-green and toast-brown colours of the ripe rice are luminous.
+In the fresh, dew-drenched dawn, hundreds of stepped rice paddies, carved into the contours of steep valleys, are illuminated by the autumn sun.
+The gold-green and toast-brown colours of the ripe rice are luminous.
 The curving terraces, although man-made, appear to be in complete harmony with the landscape, creating a hypnotic patterning across the hills and valleys.
 I call this spectacle the ‘Theatre of Rice’.
-Although well-known to most Vietnamese, Mù Cang Chải doesn’t get a mention in popular English-language guidebooks.
-A good way to see the ‘show’ is to drive the scenic section of Road 32 from Tú Lệ town to just west of Mù Cang Chải town.
-I call this the ‘Harvest Route’.
-It takes in 50km of picture-book scenery, including the lofty Khau Phạ Pass.
-There are hotels in both Tú Lệ and Mù Cang Chải towns.
-Below are my photos of the ‘Theatre of Rice’ and my map of the ‘Harvest Route’.
+Although extremely well-known among domestic travellers and Asian tourists, strangely Mù Cang Chải doesn’t get a mention in many popular English-language guidebooks.
+A good way to see the ‘show’ is to ride or drive along the scenic section of Highway QL32 between the small towns of Tú Lệ to Mù Cang Chải, via the lofty Khau Pha Pass.
+I call this the ‘Harvest Route’, covering 50km of picture-book scenery, which, in the right weather conditions, will fill your camera’s memory card within minutes.

 The dawn sun creeps over the valley walls, shedding light on the rice terraces.